 A Pentagon "Convening Authority" for Military Commissions has twice approved capital murder charges against five detainees at Guantánamo Bay, Cuba, naming them as alleged conspirators in the Sept.
 11, 2001, terror attacks.
-They were first arraigned June 5, 2008 but a senior Pentagon official withdrew the charges "without prejudice" in January 2010 to give the then-new Obama administration time to review the case.
-Attorney General Eric Holder decided to put them on trial in New York City, not far from where the site of the World Trade Center.
+They were first arraigned June 5, 2008 during the Bush administration, only to see the process suspended when President Barack Obama took office, time to review the case.
+A senior Pentagon official withdrew the charges "without prejudice" in January 2010.
+Attorney General Eric Holder for a time decided to put them on trial in New York City, not far from where the site of the World Trade Center.
 But he was met with such fierce political resistance he returned the case to the Pentagon, whose war crimes prosecutor issued new charge sheets on May 31, 2011.
 The Convening Authority at that time, retired Navy Vice Adm.
 Bruce MacDonald, approved the charges April 4, 2012.

 The five were arraigned on May 5, 2012 at the Camp Justice war court compound at the U.S. Navy base in Cuba.
 The hearing, held on a rare Saturday schedule, stretched across 13 hours with breaks for the men to pray in the courtroom.
-The next hearing is scheduled for Dec.
-17-20, following a closed session of the court on Dec.
-16. Here is the judge's docketing order:
+The next hearing is scheduled for April 14-17, with the issue of defendant Ramzi bin al Shibh competence to stand trial prosecution likely first on the agenda.

 Khalid Sheik Mohammed, called KSM, is accused of engineering the Sept.
 11 attacks by proposing the plot to Osama bin Laden in 1996, overseeing the operation, and training the hijackers in Afghanistan and Pakistan.
 The International Committee of the Red Cross says Pakistani authorities arrested him March 1, 2003 in Rawalpindi, Pakistan.
 The CIA subjected him to an interrogation technique called waterboarding before his 2006 transfer to Guantánamo Bay.
 In March 2007, according to a military transcript, he boasted: ''I was responsible for the 9/11 operation -- from A to Z."